nipreps/petprep/docs/workflows.rst

         omp_nthreads=1)

-Using the previously :ref:`estimated reference scan <pet_ref>`, FSL ``mcflirt`` is used to estimate head-motion.
+Using the previously :ref:`estimated reference scan <pet_ref>`, a robust-template approach estimates head motion.
-As a result, one rigid-body transform with respect to the reference image is written for each :abbr:`PET (positron emission tomography)` time-step.
+All frames are aligned to one another with FreeSurfer's ``mri_robust_template`` and ``mri_robust_register`` to create a within-run template and compute rigid-body transforms for every :abbr:`PET (positron emission tomography)` volume.
-Additionally, a list of 6-parameters (three rotations, three translations) per time-step is written and fed to the :ref:`confounds workflow <pet_confounds>`.
+The resulting transforms and the six rotation and translation parameters for each time-step are passed on to the :ref:`confounds workflow <pet_confounds>`.

 The smoothing kernel width and onset of motion estimation can be